What happened this week (in anything but politics)

 (CNN)It's been a long week.
 So, let's take a look back at a sweet moment in Florida, what got the Internet fired up and what happens when a monkey takes a selfie.
-Here's the lighter side of the news and this is a politics free zone.
+Here's the lighter, politics-free side of this past week's news.

 Selena Gomez's friend gave her a kidney